 The present line graph provides the percentage of homes without internet access from 2008 to 2014, due to five main reasons.

-Overall, while lack of usefulness or interest was reported as the most significant reason for remaining disconnected, followed by lack of skills, the other three factors did not significantly change, almost returning to their initial values at the end of the period.
+Overall, lack of interest and skills, which were reported as the two most significant reasons, experienced a rising trend throughout the period.
+The other three factors, however, remained largely unchanged, almost returning to their initial values by the end of the period.

 On the other hand, high equipment and access costs accounted for about 15% and 11% respectively, with different patterns until 2012, at which point they met at about 15% and remained mostly correlated for the rest of the period and by 2014, both declined to 12%.